matthewscharles/UE5-Wwise-Demo/README.md

 ## Conclusion

 The project cooks and builds successfully in Windows.

-After testing, storage of assets in Data Tables does not appear to affect the SoundBank loading situation, so it seems to be a practical design pattern / architecture.
+The Data Table approach tests well so far, so it appears to be worth pursuing.

 ### Next steps